tyler193/reactnd-project-myreads/README.md

 To get started developing right away:

+* fork and clone this repo to your local machine
 * install all project dependencies with `npm install`
 * start the development server with `npm start`